MHarikrishna-25/LGM-TASK-2/README.md

 # LGM-TASK-2
-Implemented calculator using HTML,CSS and JS
+Implemented Student Registration Form using HTML,CSS and JS